-NO ISSUES BASELINE OBJECTIVE PERFORMANCE STRATEGIES KEY PROJECTS/ INDICATOR SHORT TERM MEDIUM TERM LONG TERM PROGRAMMES (0-1 YR) (1-2 YRS) (3-5 YRS) Strategic Objectives: To inculcate entr epreneurial and intelled ctual capabilities To strengthen r ecord keeping & knowl edge management 1 Inadequate There are insufficient To have Systematic Availability of Change Training of Change Develop a generic Training in change Fully Fledged Training to Coordination of processes & programs for management of any Management process tools/ Management change management management Change Management change management of change change processes in manual.
-Committees. process tools/ manual processes and Committee. management whenever a need is the institution. approaches Review Current processes identified.
-Monitor and Organogram in line with evaluate the impact new governance model Change Management Fully Fledged Training on Committee is constituted Records Management

-- not have sufficient units supporting the political components. is consistent with the An Approved organogram aligned to new governance model Review Organogram to fully cater for all aspects of New Model.
+NO ISSUES BASELINE OBJECTIVE PERFORMANCE ERFORMANCE STRATEGIES KEY PROJECTS/ INDICATOR SHORT TERM (0-1 YR) MEDIUM TERM (1-2 YRS) LONG TERM (3-5 YRS) PROGRAMMES Strategic Objectives: To inculcate entr epreneurial and intelle ctual capabilities •••••• To strengthen re ecord keeping & knowl edge management change management of change Availability of Change Management process tools/ manual.
+Training of Change Management Committees. r processes and approaches Monitor and evaluate the impact Fully Fledged Training to Change Management Committee.
+Review Current Organogram in line with new governance model Fully Fledged Training on Records Management System.
+Organogram not have sufficient units supporting the political is consistent with the An Approved organogram aligned to new governance model Review Organogram to fully cater for all aspects of New Model. if there are still positions not filled.
+Review of the organogram.
+Awareness/Roadshow of governance model. governance model.
 Place and migrate employees according to the New organogram.
-Consider placement of people from non-critical to critical areas Train the staff on new model approach if there are still System.
-Review of the organogram.
-Awareness/Roadshow of the Retention and Succession plan. management system utilized since some records records management system to support decision Well established Electronic Records Management System.
+Train the staff on new model approach Evaluate the new model approach the Retention and Succession plan. management system utilized since some records records management system to support decision Well established Electronic Records Management System.
 Acquire an electronic records management system Recruitment of records management personnel on vacant positions.
-Vetting and training of Records Management Personnel Securing additional land for construction of additional office facilities or leasing various directorates. within the District is high and most units operate on skeletal staff, e.g Water. institution/workforce Fully Fledged and filled Organogram, with capacitated and competent staff.
-Organogram Building the institutional capacity and filling of vacant positions.
-Recruitment when need arises, due to natural attrition, resignations, dismissals, etc 5 Loss of institutional memory. retention plan is in place Succession plan Process the available draft plan to Council for approval.
+Vetting and training of Records Management Personnel and upgrade the system for timeous Securing additional land for construction of additional office facilities or leasing

+4 Inadequate HR capacity/staff in various directorates. within the District is high and most units operate on skeletal staff, e.g Water. institution/workforce Fully Fledged and filled Organogram, with capacitated and competent staff.
+Review of the Organogram Prioritise critical positions as per Organogram for recruitment purposes.
+Appoint competent staff Building the institutional capacity and filling of vacant positions.
+Recruitment when need arises, due to natural attrition, resignations, dismissals, etc 5 Loss of institutional memory.
+To have approved succession and retention plan.
+An approved Retention and Succession plan Process the available draft plan to Council for approval.
 Conduct awareness/ Roadshow on the plan.
 (See "Record keeping").
-Monitor and evaluate the implementation of the approved Retention and Succession plan Assessment of impact of the plan accommodation /space. does not have offices and is office space for employees and full- Availability of offices for all Officials and full time Councilors. facilities used by the District.
+Monitor and evaluate the implementation of the approved Retention and Succession plan Assessment of impact of the plan 6 Shortage of Office accommodation /space.
+The District Municipality does not have offices and is solely dependent on Department of Public Works for provision. office space for employees and full- Availability of offices for all Officials and full time Councilors.
+Assessment of the number offices and Refurbishment of all the facilities used by the District.
 Demarcate existing offices where possible.
 Redesigning office space Maintenance of facilities.
 Negotiate for the transfer of Giyani office building.
-Complete the Tzaneen Securing additional land for offices.
+Complete the Tzaneen office structure.
+Leasing/ renting office space Securing additional land for offices.
 Renting offices.
+7 Cascading of performance management system applicable to senior and middle managers. management system cascaded to lower levels (up tp Level 6) Performance management system that have procedures and tools for corrective measures.
+PMS applied to the sixth level.
+Training and support of the implementation of the system across the institutions.
+Implementation of Review of the PDPs to be signed for level up to PL 6 Conduct re-training LLF Members by Salga.
+Aggressively target the attainment of EE Targets.